qiajigou/Drop2PI/README.md

 This is a very simple tool to sync files between Dropbox and Raspberry PI.
 In fact this command tools can used any system running on Python.

-But I only wants to sync files to Raspberry PI.
+But I only wants to sync small files to Raspberry PI.
 So I called this Dropbox to PI.

 ## Overall ##